5-Ingredient Pasta Salad

 Definitely good food for a good night, with a good book, in a good home, with good friends.
 Just how I like it.

 5-Ingredient Pesto Pasta Salad

-Cook pasta in a large pot of salted boiling water al dente, according to package instructions.
+- Cook pasta in a large stockpot of generously-salted boiling water al dente, according to package instructions.
 Drain pasta and rinse under cold water for about 20-30 seconds until no longer hot.

 Disclaimer: This is a sponsor post from DeLallo.
 I am partnering with them this year to bring you some yummy Italian recipes using my favorite products of theirs, but all opinions are 100% my own as always.
 I’m just a mega-fan of this brand, so I’m excited to share about them with you.
 Thanks for supporting brands like theirs who help make this blog possible.